officialpatoo/omni/README.md

-#PATOOWORLD OMNI o1 - Your AI-Powered Assistant
+x#PATOOWORLD OMNI o1 - Your AI-Powered Assistant

 Welcome to OMNI, a modern, full-stack web application that showcases the power of generative AI.
 This application serves as a versatile chat interface powered by Google's Gemini models through Genkit, featuring real-time conversation, image analysis, image generation, and a suite of tools to enhance user interaction.